Do you have $371,100 to open a franchise?

-Another popular option that I haven't used but I admire, is Themeforest.
+Another popular option that I've used and admire is Thrive Themes.

 **NOTE: A word of caution – be aware of themes that are heavily integrated with shortcodes or use shortcodes to design your entire page or post.
 It is almost impossible to switch AWAY from these themes if you want to down the road as the shortcodes would no longer work and existing posts and pages would not load properly.
 StudioPress themes do not rely on shortcodes.

 **NOTE: I used the price of $99.95 for a single premium theme from StudioPress in my budget calculation.
 I added the “every five years” caveat because styles and tastes change over time.

 Depending on the state or country in which you live, and the type of legal business you decide to form, the costs will change.